 So, that is what I’m doing by giving away three (3) digital copies of Shakespeare Saved My Life by Dr. Laura Bates.
 I wish I could make it an international giveaway but haven’t figured out how to do it without involving addresses and shipping charges.
 Apologies to those outside the United States.

 Click on the book cover to the left to buy a copy.
 Click here to win a copy!
 Good luck to all who enter.
 If you are not one of the lucky winners, I encourage you to check the book out on your own.

-One bit: You can read more about the fascinating Shakespeare project(s) in this National Geographic article: Shakespeare in Shackles: Laura Bates
+You can read more about Dr. Bates’ Shakespeare project in many online articles and interviews, including this National Geographic piece: Shakespeare in Shackles: Laura Bates

 Lastly, Shakespeare Saved My Life is/was being considered for feature film development.
 I have no information on whether it’s been greenlit yet, but I’m already picturing Meryl Streep as Dr. Bates and Michael Chiklis as Larry, although Chiklis is twelve years older.